casscadeofgraymatter/casscadeofgraymatter/README.md

 - 🎓 Pursuing a B.A. in Digital Narrative and Interactive Design at the University of Pittsburgh
 - 🧠 TRIO SSS LEAD Scholar
 - 📰 Content creator for the *Horror Matters* newsletter
-- 💡 Passionate about blending narrative design, programming, and user experience
+- 💡 Passionate about blending narrative design, programming, and ux/ui

 ---
 <table>